How To Get Over a Breakup?

 Meditation and yoga are scientifically proven relaxation methods that work wonders when used diligently.

-They say one should meditate at least 20 minutes a day by focusing on the breathing.
+They say one should meditate at least 20 minutes a day by focusing on breathing.
 You can help yourself learn by listening to guided meditation videos online.

-Some of the things meditating can help you with are sleeping, anxiety, stress and emotional well-being.
+Some of the things meditating can help you with are sleeping, anxiety, stress, and emotional well-being.
 One of the best ways I utilize meditation is to:

-• sit on a chair, floor or anywhere comfortable (lotus position or freely)
+• sit on a chair, floor, or anywhere comfortable (lotus position or freely)

 • breathe in through your nose slowly for the duration of eight seconds